jlumel/tictactoe-online/README.md

 **python manage.py runserver**

 For production use build.sh and start.sh files.
-There are render and nginx configuration files.
-If you are not using them delete them and use your own.
+There is a render configuration file.
+If you are not using it delete it and use your own.